aan-agustiono/notes/Kubernetes/minikube - install.md

 ```
 <hr>

-#### Detailed step installations (Reff <a href="https://bell-sw.com/announcements/2022/09/14/how-to-create-a-single-node-kubernetes-cluster/">source</a>)
+#### Detailed step installations ( Reff <a href="https://bell-sw.com/announcements/2022/09/14/how-to-create-a-single-node-kubernetes-cluster/">source</a> )

 We chose minikube based on these requirements.
 We will also need an Ingress to distribute the traffic through the replicas.
-From the outside it will look like a single entry point leading to multiple pods.
+From the outside it will look like a single entry point leading to multiple pods.<br>

 We will use the NGINX Ingress controller as the Ingress and Docker as a driver to avoid overhead and virtualization consequences.